 11. Use Other People’s Comments on Their Blogs

 Similarly, you can visit other peoples’ posts and see what type of questions their readers are asking.
-For example, Cath’s site, This Mama Learns, has a post about generating more traffic to your blog.
+For example, Cath’s of CatherineOneissy, has a post about generating more traffic to your blog.
 Here is one of the comments:

 I can look at the responses to this post and see if there are any questions that I could answer with a blog post.
 This commenter wants a strategic method for selecting group boards.
 This is a post I could write.